What are reasons to invest in Germany?

 After the Federal Government relocated from Bonn to Berlin, many large German associations have followed suit by moving their headquarters to the new capital on the Spree.
 As the seat of the Federal Government and many of the country's most important industry and trade groups, Berlin is a political and economic centre in Germany.

 Federal and state taxes

-The taxes collected by the state allow it to fulfill its responsibility of promoting the public good in fields such as social welfare, education, infrastructure, and healthcare.
-Accordingly, the measures taken under tax policy contribute to the promotion of investment and to improving Germany's competitiveness in the global economy.
+The taxes collected by the state allow it to fulfil its responsibility of promoting the public good in fields such as social welfare, education, infrastructure, and healthcare.
+Accordingly, the measures taken under tax policy contribute to the promotion of investment and improving Germany's competitiveness in the global economy.